 Niche example: Airbnb for commercial real estate

-Let’s examine such niche as Airbnb for commercial real estate and opportunities it can give you!
+Let’s examine such a niche as Airbnb for commercial real estate and the opportunities it can give you!

 According to Investopedia, commercial real estate (CRE) is “property that is used solely for business purposes and that is leased out to provide a workspace rather than a living space.”